nephio-project/docs/content/en/docs/guides/install-guides/install-on-gcp.md

-Once the management cluster is `RUNNING`, retrieve the credentials and store them as a `kubectl` context:
+Once the management cluster is RUNNING, retrieve the credentials and store them as a *kubectl* context:

 ```bash
 gcloud container clusters get-credentials --location $LOCATION nephio